Graduate Student Fellowship for Research on Topics Related to Women and/or Gender Issues

 An example of a winning proposal from the previous year will be provided upon request.

-Finally, the Luann Dummer Center for Women would like to request that all recepients be involved in various LDCW programs (such as Feminist Fridays and other events) throughout the duration of their fellowship.
-These and more events can be found on our website here.
-It's important that we build a sense of intellectual community.
-Thank you!
+Finally, the Luann Dummer Center for Women would like to request that all recepients be involved in various LDCW programs (such as Feminist Fridays) throughout the duration of their fellowship.
+These and other events can be found on our website.